neurospin/brainomics/imagen/README.md

 ### cron
 Imagen V2 server machinery.

-### cubes
-CubicWeb cubes specific to this Brainomics/Imagen project.

 ### export
 Script to export imaging + questionnaire baseline/FU1 metadata from the [XNAT server](https://imagen.cea.fr/) of the